TriceHelix/crossput/README.md

 Requires CMake 3.27+ for configuration and C++20 support from your compiler of choice.
 Tested with MSVC 19 and GCC 13.
 Simply add the repository to your project (e.g. via the ExternalProject function) and link to target `crossput`.
 Must be built as a dynamic library.
-Installing crossput is not supported yet, though this will likely change in the future.

 #### Prerequisites

 Currently, building for Windows (PC, Xbox) requires installing the [Microsoft Game Development Kit (GDK)](https://github.com/microsoft/GDK). crossput only needs access to a single header in the GDK, however it is unfortunately not available under an open-source license (yet).
 According to Microsoft, the GDK will be part of the Windows SDK in the future, so this requirement is subject to change.

 #### Configuration

 [CMakeLists.txt](./CMakeLists.txt) exposes the following options for customization:

 - `CROSSPUT_FEATURE_CALLBACK` (default: true)
 If true, enables the callback feature.
 This adds an event-driven API for handling input from specific sources via a subscription model.